fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 - we will implement it in Verilog.
 - we will simulate it using open source tools, such as [Verilator](ihttps://www.veripool.org/verilator/).

+# Acknowledgements

+I would like to thank [Jason Eshraghian](https://jasoneshraghian.com) for the valuable corrections and advices that made this article way better than its original draft!

 # Bibliography

 - [*Loihi: A Neuromorphic Manycore Processor with On-Chip Learning*](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Davies2018.pdf), Mike Davies et al., 2018.